 This is just a brief list of some of the disqualifying issues that can prevent the issuance of a medical certificate.
 If you have any of these, have a family history of, or any medical issue you are not sure about I highly recommend you speak to an Aviation Medical Examiner before undertaking any flight training to discuss if any could disqualify you.

-You can find a local Aviation Medical Examiners (AME) on the FAA website HERE.
+You can find a local Aviation Medical Examiner (AME) on the FAA website HERE.

 Many pilots are flying with medical issues but providing the medical examiner is happy with the treatment and handling of those issues there is no reason why anyone should not be able to fly.